 I grew up in Little Rock, AR.
 I graduated with a B.S. in Mechanical Engineering at MS State University in 2012 after working at Argonne National Laboratory.
-I received a non-thesis M.S. in Mechanical Engineering in 2014 at NCSU.
-I’m continuing on for a PhD at NCSU.
-Outside of academics, I spend my time singing in the NCSU State Chorale, running, triathlon-ing, rock climbing, doing yoga, and trying to keep up with my 2 dogs.
+I received a non-thesis M.S. in Mechanical Engineering in 2014 and a Ph.D. in 2017 at NC State University.
+Outside of academics, I spend my time singing, running, triathlon-ing, rock climbing, doing yoga, and trying to keep up with my 2 dogs.

 Heat transfer, wearable technology, smart textiles, nano-enabled substrates, thermodynamic systems, on-body energy harvesting